mevdschee/TqdMemcacheBundle/README.md

 The heavy forking will cause extra CPU usage and the each worker will use extra RAM.
 This unexpected increase in RAM and CPU is called the 'dog pile' effect or 'stampeding herd' or 'thundering herd' and is very unwelcome during peak hours on a web service.

 There is a solution: we serve the old cache entries while calculating the new value and by using an atomic read and write operation we can make sure only one thread will receive a cache miss when the content is invalidated.
-The algorithm is implemented in AntiDogPileMemcache class in LswMemcacheBundle.
+The algorithm is implemented in AntiDogPileMemcache class in TqdMemcacheBundle.
 It provides the getAdp(), setAdp() and deleteAdp() functions that can be used as replacements for the normal get, set and delete.

 Please note: